Recipe #2, geom_index() and geom_coordinates()

 # ℹ 40 more rows

-… that we prepare the data to have columns with names x and y before testing compute_group_index.
-We just do this to be more consistent with how data will look internally in a ggplot — columns are renamed when mapping aesthetics, e.g. aes(x = speed, y = dist), and variables that aren’t mapped won’t be available to the compute.
+… that we prepare the data to have columns with names x and y before testing.
+Computation will fail if variables x and y are not present given the function’s definition.
+In a plotting setting, columns are renamed by mapping aesthetics, e.g. aes(x = speed, y = dist).

 Step 2: Define new Stat.
 Test.